emmajane/gitforteams/lessons/06-branches/README.md

 Kaleidoscope, but there are other free tools for each of the different operating systems.

+Once you've solved a merge conflict once, you'll never want to have to solve it again.
+You can use `rerere` to save your resolutions.

 ### Lesson Objectives

 By the end of this lesson, you will be able to resolve a merge conflict.

+By the end of this lesson, you will be able to enable to "RE-use a REcorded Resolution" while rebasing.

 ### Self-Check